VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Acknowledgements

 \section{Acknowledgements}

-This work has been co-funded by the French National Research Agency (ANR), and partially supported by the Spanish projects RTI2018-095645-B-C21, the Catalan project 2017-SGR-1783 and the CERCA Program / Generalitat de Catalunya.
+This work has been co-funded by the French National Research Agency (ANR), and partially supported by the Spanish projects PID2021-126808OB-I00, the Catalan project 2021-SGR-01559 and the CERCA Program / Generalitat de Catalunya.